Cloudofyou/test-ospf-summary/README.md

     ```./confignet.sh```

-This will bring run the automation script and configure the three switches with OSPF.
+This will run the automation script and configure the three switches with OSPF.

 Switch <b>r3</b> has 4 static routes representing external networks that need to be injected into OSPF via redistribution.
 In order to accomplish this, we created another static aggregate route of the 4 downstream networks (in this case, 172.18.0.0/22).